 Yield: 6 servings

-- 4 cups corn kernels (from about 8 ears)
+4 cups fresh corn kernels, from about 8 ears

 Cut the salmon into 1-inch pieces.
 In a large skillet over medium heat, melt 1 tablespoon of the butter.
 Add half the salmon and sauté just until the outside turns opaque, about 2 minutes.
 Remove from the skillet with a slotted spoon, melt the remaining tablespoon of butter, and repeat with the other half of the salmon.